 The joining night is planned at an actual school.
 Families are familiar with schools and more likely to attend a program there.
 Many families do not feel comfortable attending an event at a church different than their denomination.
 If you take that fear out by having it at a neutral location it will give them the opportunity to get to know your unit before making assumptions.

-Joining Nights are more successful when scheduled on Monday-Thursday nights!
+Joining Nights are more successful when scheduled on Tuesday-Thursday nights!
 Many families have their weekends planned far in advance.
 The best time to have a joining night is a week night and it shouldn’t last more than an hour and a half.
 Consider trying yours from 6pm-7:30 so families still have time to pick their children up after work and plan dinner and bedtime routines afterward.

 After your date is scheduled make sure you have a full month of advertising!
 Talk to your District Executive and Membership Chair about flyers, boy talks and yard signs.
 Ask your church if you can put information in their bulletin.
 See if your local pizza shop will put flyers on their boxes over a weekend if your unit helps put them together for them.
 Ask your local youth sports teams if you can have a table at one of their games to advertise your joining night.
 Talk to your Chartered Organization Representative about how they can help you with promotions.
 Make sure your BeAScout.org pin is up to date and include your joining information on it!
 Slides on Setting up a Google Unit Pin